Parentification

 Supporting Parents Without Losing Yourself

-As adults, it is natural to care for parents or family members.
+As adults, it is natural to care for parents or other family members.

-Even when caring for aging parents, maintaining this emotional order often supports greater dignity, clarity, and balance for everyone involved.
+Even while caring for aging parents, maintaining this emotional order often supports greater dignity, clarity, and balance for everyone involved.

 Possible Healing Sentences